foodieindianmom/blog/_posts/2020-04-11-mutton-kebab.md

 title:  "Mutton Galouti Kebab"
 short_title:  "Mutton Galouti Kebab"
 slug: mutton_kebab
+description: "The delicate Galouti kebab (Gilawat ke kebab) are flat, medium size patties made of finely ground and spiced minced meat fried in desi ghee.
+Galouti kebab is also known as Gilawat ke kabab.
+These kebabs were invented for old nawab of Lucknow who have no teeth and that is why these kebabs were made so that they were easy to eat.
+"
 author: Parul
 tags: mutton galouti kebab comfort food foodyindianmom
 date:   2020-04-11 20:25:23 +0530